groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-12-19-online-signature-plugin-for-dotnetnuke-released/index.md

 url: /2013/12/19/online-signature-plugin-for-dotnetnuke-released/
 author: 'Rahul Gulati'
 summary: ''
-tags: ['dotnetnuke plugin', 'GroupDocs Signature', 'zArchive']
+tags: ['dotnetnuke plugin', 'zArchive']
+categories: ['GroupDocs.Signature Product Family']
 ---

 We've announced the launch of GroupDocs' online signature plugin for DotNetNuke.
 This plugin lets you embed signature forms into DotNetNuke, share them with customers and collect signatures online.
 The workflow is simple: upload a document template to GroupDocs, add signature fields (date, sign, single/multi-line text fields, etc.), include signer email addresses and publish.
 Recipients fill in the form information and submit it online.
 An instant notification is received on completion of the task.
 GroupDocs Signature is an [online signature](http://groupdocs.com/apps/signature) app that supports signing and sending business documents through a web-browser.
 No new software installations are needed.
 The applications is compatible with a range of popular file-formats.